gskril/discord-export-users/README.md

 	- [This is a helpful video](https://youtu.be/SPTfmiYiuok?t=124) showing how to do exactly that
 - In Bot settings, check "Server Members Intent"
 - Back in the project files, rename .env.example to .env and enter your bot client token

+## How to Use
+- Send a message that says "/members" to any channel (suggested in private channel first for testing)
+- Only server members with admin permissions can use this function